 TestIt can help you with most of the steps.

-We are running our unit tests against PHP versions 5.3, 5.4 and 5.5 and against HHVM.
+In latest version we are running our unit tests against PHP versions 5.6, 7 and against HHVM.

 Please report any bugs into GitHub.
 Thank you.